yyang9301/AHW/README.md

 * This had no effect on the calculations

 ## 2016/10/31
-* WInd data for Port Nolloth added to project
+* Wind data for Port Nolloth added to project
 * Function created that can calculate mean daily wind vectors
 * First draft of a figure that shows wind vectors with temperatures

+## 2016/11/01
+* Worked out a couple of preliminary techniques for how best to visualise air, sea and wind data together during co-occurrence